LewisN3142/CellularAutomataEngine/README.md

 ## License

 The material contained within this repository (including but not limited to code, program files, and their documentation) is distributed under a CC-BY-NC-SA license.
 Should you wish to license this material under any other terms, or claim copyright to any material presented herein, please [Contact Us](https://lewisn3142.github.io/contact_page/contact.html)

+## Acknowledgements

+This project was undertaken under the kind supervision of [Dr. Jamie Gabbay](https://gabbay.org.uk/) of Heriot-Watt University.
+I am very thankful for him being so amenable to the idea of collaboration when I initially reached out, as well as for his help and advice thereafter.

 ## References
 TBC